Jikandia: The Timeless Land

-is an action role-playing game developed by Opus Studio Inc. and Idea Factory for the PlayStation Portable.
+is an action role-playing game developed by Opus Studio and Idea Factory for the PlayStation Portable.
 It was published in Japan by Idea Factory on July 8, 2010, and in North America by Aksys Games on March 15, 2011.

 The game tasks players with reuniting their fellow schoolmates and fighting off the evil of the land in the fantasy realm of Jikandia through a series of procedurally generated dungeons.
 The game featured a novel gameplay concept of allowing the player to set the time limit for their experience in a dungeon, ranging from 3 to 30 minutes— longer time periods mean the player can earn better rewards, but incur more risk.
 Critical reception to Jikandia was mixed; reviewers generally believed that it was not as good as their previous game, Half-Minute Hero, and that only genre fans would likely enjoy it.

 Gameplay

 The game follows a group of nine schoolmates, that are teleported into the realm of "Jikandia" and must fight the evil of the land.
 Upon being teleported, the friends are separated, and it is up to the player to reunite them and to defeat the enemies.
 The player repeatedly enters procedurally-generated dungeons where they must set a time limit for themselves (ranging from 3 to 30 minutes) that decides the level of rewards they can receive.
 The longer a player stays in a dungeon (and survives the experience), the better the rewards they can earn.
 Each dungeon that the player clears earns a new friend that can fight with the main player; after rescuing them, the player can bring up to two of these friends to fight with them in future dungeons.
 Each friend has different strengths and weaknesses, introducing strategic decisions that the player must consider.